loganoconnell/Team3/README.md

 Darren: is_pacman_in_range(Checks if pacman is at a location one away from the ghost)

+Ishaan: attack(If the ghost is in range of pacman, which is checked by is_in_range function, it attacks the pacman.)

 ### Map:
 Sreyas: getLoc(Obtains the icon presently located in the given location.)

 Selena: move(Updates locations, components, field with new location of a component)

 Darren: eatCookie(Updates locations, components, and field when pacman eats a cookie)

+Ishaan: attack()